-Minnesota Housing encourages sustainable, healthy housing that optimizes the use of cost effective durable building materials and systems and that minimizes the consumption of natural resources during construction, and in the long-term, maintenance and operation.
+Minnesota Housing encourages sustainable, healthy housing that optimizes the use of cost-effective durable building materials and systems and that minimizes the consumption of natural resources during construction, and in the long-term, maintenance and operation.

 All completed developments must comply with the Minnesota Overlay to the Enterprise Green Communities Criteria and Minnesota Housing's Rental Housing Design/Construction Standards.
+Minnesota Housing will not allow any significant adjustments to these standards without prior approval.

-Additional design requirements will also be imposed if a developer claims and is awarded Large Family or Universal Design Points on the Self-Scoring Worksheet(s).
-To satisfy the Large Family Points on the Self-Scoring Worksheet(s), all of the units included in the application/development must meet the following minimum dimensions:
+Additional design requirements will also be imposed if a developer claims and is awarded certain points on the Self-Scoring Worksheet.
+(See Chapter 6).